awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

 1. In the left navigation pane, choose **Alarms**\.

 1. Wait for your ab HTTP requests to trigger the scale\-out alarm in the CloudWatch console\.
-You should see your Amazon ECS service scale out and add 1 task to your service's desired count\.
+You should see your Amazon ECS service scale out and add one task to your service's desired count\.

 1. Shortly after your ab HTTP requests complete \(between 1 and 2 minutes\), your scale in alarm should trigger and the scale in policy reduces your service's desired count back to 1\.